mthiessen/CP-LKH-DCMST/readme.md

 This is a branch-and-bound solver for the degree-constrained minimum spanning tree problem using constraint programming and the LKH heuristic.

-Joint work of Maximilian Thiessen (University of Bonn, Fraunhofer IAIS), Luis Quesada (UCC Cork, Insight) and Kenneth N. Brown (UCC Cork, Inisght)
+Joint work of Maximilian Thiessen (University of Bonn, Fraunhofer IAIS), Luis Quesada (UCC Cork, Insight) and Kenneth N. Brown (UCC Cork, Insight)

 ## Dependencies:
     Java 8 (or higher)